Antony is a highly experienced and specialist advocate and mediator and is an acknowledged leading practitioner in employment and sports law.

 Grahame is an expert employment and sports litigator with particular expertise in whistleblowing and discrimination law and High Court business protection disputes.
 He has appeared for individuals, companies and trade unions in some of the most important recent authorities.

-Ashley specialises in Commercial Litigation and Arbitration, Civil Fraud and Sports Law.
-He has been described by Legal 500 as a “Rising Star” for Commercial Litigation; and is recommended as a Leading Junior for Sports Law by Legal 500, Chambers & Partners, and Who’s Who Legal.
-He was recently named ‘Sports Law Junior of the Year’ at the Legal500 Bar Awards 2023.
+Ashley is recommended as a leading junior for Commercial Dispute Resolution, Civil Fraud and Sports Law.
+He has been described by Legal 500 as a “Rising Star” for Commercial Litigation and was recently named “Sports Law Junior of the Year”.

 Georgina is a leading junior specialising in employment and commercial litigation.
 She has been commended in the legal directories as “superb” and “extremely persuasive on her feet” (Chambers & Partners) and “always top of my list of employment barristers” (Legal 500).
 In 2022, at under 10 years’ call, Georgina was nominated by Legal 500 as Employment Junior of the Year.

-Ranked by The Legal 500 as a leading junior (Tier 3) and by Chambers and Partners as a Band 6 employment junior, Joe is a specialist in employment, sports and commercial litigation.
+Ranked by The Legal 500 as a leading junior (Tier 3) and by Chambers and Partners as a Band 6 employment junior, Joseph Bryan is a specialist in employment, sports and commercial litigation.
 He represents clients in employment tribunals, the Employment Appeal Tribunal, the civil courts, and in sports and commercial arbitrations.

 A keen advocate and trial strategist, Joel Wallace’s continually expanding employment practice includes representing leading national and regional firms, ‘household name’ clients in several sectors, and private individuals.
 Similarly, in the commercial arena, he is called upon by leading national and international businesses alike.